BioGRID/BioGRID-ACE/README.md

 6. Run `npm run dev` to serve a development version of the site with hot reload capabilities located at `localhost:3000`
 7. Run `npm run build` to build for production
 8. Run `npm run start` to launch node.js and serve the production version of the application.

+## TESTING
+This application contains tests that you can run to check the stability of the application building in new features.
+1. To run the tests, from the root enter `npm run test`